-I actually got sent a bottle of probiotics all the way from America (from Thyrve) and I was amazed at how well they protected that valuable bottle.
+I actually got sent a bottle of probiotics all the way from America and I was amazed at how well they protected that valuable bottle.
 It came in a quite big box (for the size of the bottle), wrapped in lots of protective packaging but not only that, it was wrapped in a special material with cold packs next to it to keep the bottle cool throughout the journey.
 The bottle was still cold when I took it out of the packaging so their system no doubt works very well.

-Not sure if all the companies take such a great care when packaging and delivering their products.
+Not sure if all the companies take such great care when packaging and delivering their products.
 It’s just something to keep in mind.

-As mentioned above, probiotics are very sensitive bacteria and to get them to intestines alive, manufacturers need to make sure the supplement is made in a special way.
+As mentioned above, probiotics are very sensitive bacteria and to get them to the intestines alive, manufacturers need to make sure the supplement is made in a special way.

 Once digested, the supplement should bypass stomach acids without killing the good bacteria off (yes, stomach acid can kill probiotic supplements).
-The best is if the probiotic supplement has a special protective coating which enables probiotics to get into intestine alive.
+The best is if the probiotic supplement has a special protective coating which enables probiotics to get into the intestine alive.

 Personalised probiotic supplement

-Personalised probiotics are different than the rest and are customised to your unique biology.
+Personalised probiotics are different from the rest and are customised to your unique biology.
 That’s why they would work better for you than any other types of probiotics.
 So if you want the best this is it.